dhakaraman/ML-Project/README.md

   ###   Tesla
   ###   Coca-cola company
 ### We intend to analyse various ML models on the available data for the given companies.

+We trained a few models, the ipynb files regarding all of them are also present.